 These dates are required because, while propane/LPG does not expire, a propane tank or the tank’s valve will degrade with time.
 As a result, because propane has an enormously longer shelf life than other fuels, it may outlive its container.

-The good news is that the correct containers will most likely endure a long time.
-However, leaks might occur as a result of natural degradation of rubber seals or a malfunctioning safety relief valve.
+The good news is that the correct containers will likely endure a long time.
+However, leaks might occur due to natural degradation of rubber seals or a malfunctioning safety relief valve.

-As a result, it is strongly advised that you get any propane tanks inspected by a specialist on a semi-regular basis.
+As a result, it is strongly advised that you get any propane tanks inspected by a specialist semi-regularly.
 This will reassure you that they are still in good condition while also ensuring that they are appropriately preserved.

 Where can I find the expiration date on a propane tank?